-Boxing Day sales 2017 – best high street and online bargains | Ideal Home
+Boxing Day furniture sales 2018 – best deals on sofas, beds, tables and more

 Best deals

-Argos sale
+Argos Boxing Day sale

+Claimed to be the biggest home sale ever, Argos have £50 million clearance sale.
+With up to 70 per cent off homeware it’s not one to miss.

 Shop the sale now: Argos Boxing Day Sale

-DFS sale
+DFS Boxing Day sale

-The sofa giant is offering up to 50% off on selected lines in the Boxing Day sale, which ends on January 6th.
+The sofa giant is offering up to 50 per cent off on selected lines in the Boxing Day sale, which ends on January 6th.

 Shop the sale: DFS Boxing Day Bargains

-Debenhams sale
+Debenhams Boxing Day sale

 Debenhams will be kicking off this year’s Boxing Day sales with discounts on thousands of items including electricals and cookware.
 Doors will be opening in stores from 7am across the country.
 Lucky online shoppers are treated to an exclusive preview to bag some bargains before the big day